JoshDoody/joshdoody.github.io/_posts/2017-08-08-resignation-letter.md

 ---
 layout: post
 title: Resignation letter templates - free, simple example emails
-headline: Simple resignation letter templates to give notice and say goodbye on your last day
+headline: Simple resignation letter templates to give notice and say goodbye on your last day at work
 tagline: Simple letter of resignation and last day at work email templates
 excerpt: Use these free, simple resignation letter templates to email your boss and colleagues to give notice and say goodbye on your last day at work.
 context: negotiate